 Picture credit: John Isaac / World Bank, via Flickr

-CRiPS is a collaboration between King’s College London and Support for Advocacy and Training to Health Initiatives (SATHI), a civil society organisation based in Pune, India.
+CRiPS was a collaboration between King’s College London and Support for Advocacy and Training to Health Initiatives (SATHI), a civil society organisation based in Pune, India.
 SATHI’s mission is to contribute to the building of the movement for ‘Health For All’ through collective action and research in India.
-CRiPS is funded by the UK Medical Research Council as part of the Health Systems Research Initiative.
+CRiPS was conducted with support from a UK Joint Health Systems Research Initiative grant (MR/R003009/1), funded by the UK Medical Research Council, Economic and Social Research Council, Department for International Development and Wellcome Trust.

 Chakravarthi I and BM Hunter (Eds.)
 (2019).
 Private Healthcare Sector in Mumbai and Pune since the 1980s.
 Pune: SATHI

 Chakravarthi I and BM Hunter (Eds.)
 (2019).
 Regulation of formal private healthcare providers in Maharashtra.
 Pune: SATHI

 Hunter BM and SF Murray (2019).
 Deconstructing the financialization of healthcare.
 Development and Change, 50(5):1263-87